Usher in fall with this sweet and spicy Maple Cinnamon Butter to slather on biscuits, pancakes, muffins, homemade breads and rolls.

 When it comes to buying maple syrup only the real deal will do.
 You won’t find artificial maple syrup in my pantry despite the fact that real maple syrup is pricier.
 Some ingredients just shouldn’t be skimped on and maple syrup falls into that category for me.
 For years I bought Grade B Maple syrup which wasn’t as the letter implies, a lesser quality than Grade A. The darker color paired with a rich and robust flavor is simply what appealed to my taste.
 Then, the grading system was changed a few years ago and in essence, it expanded the definition of Grade A maple syrup variety into several different Grade A maple syrup blends that somewhat overlap with one another.
 You can read more about the grades of maple syrup here on New England Today Food.

-- When considering the type of maple syrup to use for this butter, I recommend using a Grade A Amber or Dark color which has an almost brown sugar like taste.
+- When considering the type of maple syrup to use for this butter I recommend using a Grade A Amber or Dark color which has an almost brown sugar like in taste.

-- When adding the cinnamon add 1 ½ teaspoon whipping it into the butter, then stop and taste.
+- When adding the cinnamon to the butter mixture add 1 1/2 teaspoon whipping it into the butter, then stop and taste.
 Add additional cinnamon to suit your personal preference.

 - The yield may vary depending on how it’s divided.
 A small 1 tablespoon scoop would yield around 16 servings.